List of active policies

 · Data protection Policy and Code of Practice

 · Social Media Policy

-Any questions regarding Moodle usage can be directed to the Leader of e-Learning firstname.lastname@example.org
+Any questions regarding Moodle usage can be directed to the Head of Education firstname.lastname@example.org

 2 Use of Moodle

 2.1 When using Moodle and connecting services, each user must:

 b) Remember to logout at the end of each session.

 c) Comply with current and future legislation including: